Plant-based milk market in China

-Since the huge demand for these products, more and more companies are setting up production lines for plant-based milk in China.
+Of the huge demand for these products, more and more companies are setting up production lines for plant-based milk in China.

 For example, significant investments were made in the plant-based milk market in China.
 The major investor appeared to be:

-- Coca Cola China which invested 400 million U.S. dollars in the company Xiamen Culianwang Beverage Technology
+- Coca-Cola China which invested 400 million U.S. dollars in the company Xiamen Culianwang Beverage Technology

-- The company Mengniu Diary Co which invested 7.5 million U.S. dollars in the plant-based food and beverage industry.
+- The company Mengniu Diary Co invested 7.5 million U.S. dollars in the plant-based food and beverage industry.

-- The Swedish oat milk brand Oatly which has recently opened an office in Shanghai and deployed a new Chinese character for “vegan milk”
+- The Swedish oat milk brand Oatly has recently opened an office in Shanghai and deployed a new Chinese character for “vegan milk”

-- The food brand Huiyuan and Dali Foods which have invested in this category, recognizing the potential growth of plant-based beverages.
+- The food brand Huiyuan and Dali Foods have invested in this category, recognizing the potential growth of plant-based beverages.

-Two years ago Want Want China company, one of China’s largest processed foods companies, which is known for its dairy products such as a top-selling children’s milk drink, has expanded into the lucrative niche market for soy and other plant-based milk products as Chinese families spend more for healthy options.
+Two years ago Want Want China company, one of China’s largest processed foods companies, which is known for its dairy products such as a top-selling children’s milk drink, expanded into the lucrative niche market for soy and other plant-based milk products as Chinese families spend more for healthy options.

 What strategies should brands adopt to succeed in the plant-based milk market in China?

-Despite the market is dominated by local brands, there are wide opportunities for brands, but they should work on Branding, thus allowing Chinese consumers to recognize the brand and induce them to buy it.
+Despite the market being dominated by local brands, there are wide opportunities for brands, but they should work on Branding, thus allowing Chinese consumers to recognize the brand and induce them to buy it.

 It is important to spread consumer knowledge and awareness through active marketing efforts, educating consumers on the benefits of your plant-based milk, thus showing reliability.
 How to do this?

-You should know that in China, consumers spend a lot of time online, especially on social media, to find potential brands and products that fit their need.
+You should know that in China, consumers spend a lot of time online, especially on social media, to find potential brands and products that fit their needs.
 However, in China western digital platforms are banned, therefore, brands should make their marketing efforts on Chinese channels.

 Baidu SEO strategy to rank you first on the Chinese search engine

-Google is banned in China, however there is a solution, namely Baidu.
+Google is banned in China, however, there is a solution, namely Baidu.
 Baidu is the main search engine for finding information in China, so the brand that wants to be recognizable among Chinese consumers should open an account on Baidu.

-In addition, if you want to break into the Chinese market, Baidu SEO is a must step and a must-have.
+In addition, if you want to break into the Chinese market, Baidu SEO is a must-step and a must-have.
 However, Baidu is really different from Google, if you want to know more, you can contact our agency GMA.

 For example, as you can see here, Vitasoy has a Baidu account and created a Chinese website.